top of page

 My father-in-law, my teenage brother-in-law, Yesenia, and I looked at each other.
 No one said a word.
 My brain immediately sent a message to my back to start hurting.
 This was going to be a long day.

 Then the miracle started.
 Over time, dozens of our neighbors and friends joined us in our “Great Plantain Adventure”.
-Two pickup trucks shuttled boxes back and forth.
-Chains of men and women, young and old, passed the goods out of the truck onto the street and then into the vehicles.

 But there are lots of smiling faces around the neighborhood.
 It's not only that so many kids and their parents absorbed plantain-produced vitamins, protein, and fiber they would not have otherwise received this week.